NEWS

 Butt stuff!

-"To say this show is just hilarious would do it a disservice; it is also a metanarrative on identity as a performance.
+"To say this show is just hilarious would be a disservice; it is also a metanarrative on identity as a performance.
 The quick-fire changes to character, the singing, and the dancing demonstrate the breadth of Stephen Brower's talents.
 I wanted to see this show because of his Instagram videos, and he maintains that level of presence for a full hour." - audience review

-Productions photos by Jaime Prada
+Productions photos by Jaime Prada and Danny Bristoll

-Poster by Spencer Clark
+Poster and additional photography by Spencer Clark

-For archival footage, high quality images, and more
+archival footage, high quality images, and more

 please contact us.